LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/business reporting metrics.md

 ### Metrics list

-The table below outlines all of the data metrics available in the Report Builder, with their definition and location within the different dashboards.
+The table below outlines all of the data metrics available in the Analytics Builder, with their definition and location within the different dashboards.

 <div id="metrics">
 <input id="metricsSearch" placeholder="Search by Metric or Dashboard" />